-Make sure your transport layer is up to the job of carrying UC traffic, including video, and especially if you adopt UCaaS or a hybrid UC model where communications will interact with the cloud.
+Make sure your transport layer is up to the job of carrying UC traffic, including video, and especially if you adopt a pure cloud or on-premises cloud model where communications will interact with the cloud.
 It’s important to have enough bandwidth, but also high availability of that bandwidth with failover options for mission-critical operations.
 You should also identify where you can leverage technologies like SIP trunking for cost savings, and ensure that you take into account adjacent technology migrations, like SD-WAN which will help if you are updating legacy networks.

 Build ROI Models